-The recommendation to implement a CIU for Browns Ravine Trail has been made as a separate, stand-alone decision, and the proposal was presented to the public in a January 2022 public meeting.
-A final decision is pending in 2022.
+The recommendation to implement a CIU for Brown's Ravine Trail has been made as a separate, stand-alone decision, and the proposal was presented to the public in a January 2022 public meeting.
+A final decision to approve the CIU occurred June 21, 2022.
 All other CIU recommendations were incorporated into this RTMP for public review and comment.
 The CIU evaluation process is further discussed in Section 2.2.